Concrete Calculator

 When to Use Bags vs Ready-Mix Delivery

 As a rule of thumb: if you need less than 0.5 cubic metres (about 1,200kg), bags from a DIY store are practical.
 For anything over 1 cubic metre, a ready-mix delivery is significantly cheaper and saves hours of hand-mixing.
-Most UK ready-mix suppliers will deliver from 1m³ upwards, with a typical price of £100–£150 per cubic metre depending on your region and the concrete specification.
+Most UK ready-mix suppliers will deliver from 1m³ upwards, with a typical price of £100–£150 per cubic metre depending on your region and the concrete specification (UK market average observed 2026-04-28).3

 Need to calculate aggregate for a sub-base underneath?
 Use our gravel calculator for MOT Type 1 quantities, or the paving calculator if you're laying slabs on top.